muratk5n/thirdwave/en/README.md

 ---

-The new 'French Trump" guy (Zermour) is new but if its him against EM, voters will flock to EM en masse.
+The 'French Trump" is new but if its him against EM, voters will flock to EM en masse.
 Say what you will about FR politics, but they have a long history of giving the far-right the cockblock.

 ---